Jalbiti/UV-Scripts/README.md

 # UV-Scripts
-Scripts to analyze MicroC data
+Scripts to analyze MicroC data using pairtools and cooler